HadiElNawfal/Protocol_Detection_Tool/README.md

 # Protocol_Detection_Tool

-A versatile Python network management utility is developed to assess network protocols and evaluate network security using various libraries.
-It examines BGP functionality within the network infrastructure while also verifying the presence of TLS and IPsec.
-Moreover, the tool simulates an ARP spoofing attack to assess the network's resilience at the data link layer.
-It is important to note that this tool is intended solely for educational purposes and should not be employed for any malicious intent.
+Using a variety of modules, a flexible Python network management tool to analyze network security and network protocols.
+It checks that TLS and IPsec are present in the network infrastructure and looks at BGP capability.
+Additionally, the tool evaluates the data link layer resilience of the network by simulating an ARP spoofing attack.
+It is crucial to remember that this tool should only be used for educational purposes and should never be used maliciously.

 This README provides instructions on how to run the Detector code.